tsubik/ember-side-menu/README.md

 is initiated, default: 30
 * slightlyOpenWidth - (integer, in px) - width of slightly open menu.
 Menu is opened slightly on tap event within `initialTapAreaWidth` to the edge, default: 20
+* slightlyOpenAfter - (integer, in ms) - time delay after which menu is slighlty opened if it is still closed,
+default: 300

 ### Content Backdrop